SkoolNotes/Taproot/KBhHIST201CrisisOfLibDemo.md

 - Factories will then buy less
 - Repeat sadness

-Depression began as a fundimental crisis for western style de
+Depression began as a fundimental crisis for western style democracy

+## Fashism
+- Rejection of material